AmIJesse/LinkBait/README.md

 ## Contributing
 Pull requests are welcome.
-For major changes or any features you would like to see, please open an issue first to discuss what you would like to change.
+For major changes or any features you would like to see, please open an issue first to discuss what you would like to see changed.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)